emmercm/www/src/blog/keep-docker-base-images-updated-with-renovate.md

 ## Pinning Docker image digests

-Digest pinning a deep enough topic that it deserves its own discussion.
-The Renovate docs have a whole section on [digest pinning](https://docs.renovatebot.com/docker/#digest-pinning), but I'll do my best to summarize it here.
+Digest pinning is a deep enough topic that it deserves its own explanation here.
+The Renovate docs have a whole section on [digest pinning](https://docs.renovatebot.com/docker/#digest-pinning), but I'll do my best to summarize it.

-With most package repositories (npm, PyPI, etc.) versions are immutable, meaning you can't publish the same version twice (e.g. `v1.0.0`). npm will let you "un-publish" a version within 72 hours of being published, but you still can't make a fix and re-publish that same version, you have to publish a new one.
+With most package repositories (npm, PyPI, etc.) versions are immutable, meaning you can't publish the same version twice (e.g. `v1.0.0`). npm will let you "un-publish" a version within 72 hours of being published, but you can't make a fix and re-publish that same version, you have to publish a new one.

 **Docker tags are not immutable.** You can publish the same tag (e.g. `node:14.7.0`) over and over and over, which leads to unreproducible builds.
 Docker images have a "digest hash," computed from its configuration and the hashes of its layers, which is the most exact way you can reference an image.
 So while `node:14.7.0` can change, `node:14.7.0@sha256:521df806339e2e60dfdee6e00e75656e69798c141bd2cff88c0c9a9c50ad4de5` can't.